Neuromuscular junction: Structure and function

 Synaptic end bulb

 The presence of the synaptic cleft between the synaptic end bulb of the neuron and the motor end plate of the muscle fiber, means that the electrical signal or action potential, arriving from the central nervous system, needs to somehow transverse (cross) this space.
 The neuromuscular junction accomplishes this by turning the electrical signal from the nervous system into a chemical signal that can be moved across the synaptic cleft.

 The chemical in this case is acetylcholine (ACh), an example of a neurotransmitter that allows neurons to communicate with other cells.
 ACh is stored inside the synaptic end bulb within membrane-enclosed sacs known as synaptic vesicles.
 As the electrical signal approaches the synaptic end bulb, it stimulates the inflow of calcium (Ca2+) by opening voltage-gated channels in the cell membrane of the neuron.

 The increase of Ca2+ within the cytosol of the synaptic end bulb causes the synaptic vesicles to move towards and fuse with the neuron’s cell membrane.
 Once fused, the synaptic vesicles exocytose (release) their contents – ACh – into the synaptic cleft.
 The ACh then moves across the synaptic cleft towards the motor end plate of the muscle fiber.

-Across the synaptic cleft from the synaptic end bulb is a specialized region of the muscle fiber sarcolemma known as the motor end plate.
+Across the synaptic cleft from the synaptic end bulb is a specialized region of the muscle fiber sarcolemma known as the motor end plate (postsynaptic membrane).
 There is one neuromuscular junction associated with each muscle fiber, and it is typically located near the middle of the fiber.
 This means that the motor end plate will also be located near the midpoint of the muscle fiber.

 The motor end plate has two specializations that make it ideal for receiving ACh released from the synaptic end bulb.